 There are multiple factors that contribute to an adult falling out of bed.
-But no matter what the cause or causes may be, there are precautions that can be taken to help prevent injuries from these type of falls.
+But no matter what the cause or causes may be, there are precautions that can be taken and solutions to help prevent elderly loved ones from falling out of bed.

-How To Prevent Elderly From Falling Out Of Bed
+How To Keep Elderly From Falling Out Of Bed

 |Bed Rails||Easy to install and use||May not be suitable for some older people with dementia / Alzheimer’s|